 How long does vomiting last after my baby receives vaccines?

-If vomiting persists beyond 48 hours, it’s important to consult a healthcare provider for further evaluation.
+If vomiting continues beyond 24 to 48 hours, or your baby cannot keep fluids down, it’s important to contact a healthcare provider.

 Is vomiting after vaccines a sign of a serious problem in my baby?